evgenyb/iac-workshops/iac-with-azure-devops/labs/lab-02/readme.md

 ### Find Service Principal with `az cli`

-Quite often it's faster to get spn information using `az cli` (or PowerShell, but I am not covering it in this lab).
+Quite often it's faster to get spn information using `az cli`

 ```powershell
 # Get Service Principal  by id
 az ad sp show --id 95c96f7c-17e6-4b7f-9c1c-4f69f5b5e734
 ```

-But in most of the cases, you want ot get id by Service Principal name.
+Normally, you don't know/remember SPN' id, so it's easier to get the ID by using Service Principal name.
 In this case, you can use `--filter` flag.

 ```powershell
 # Get spn info by display name